Just-likely intersections on Hilbert modular surfaces: Just-likely intersections on Hilbert Modular Surfaces

 Thus, we can find an infinite subset $x_{i_1},x_{i_2},\dots$ isogenous to the same point $y$ on $D$ through the isogenies corresponding to $\pi_1^{n_1},\pi_2^{n_2},\dots$ with $n_i \to \infty$.
 That is:

-On the other, the orbit of $\pi_1$ on any $\overline{\mathbb F}_q$ point of $\Hilb$ is finite since, in local co-ordinates, $\pi_1$ just corresponds to the Frobenius on one of the co-ordinates which certainly has a finite orbit.
+On the other, the orbit of $\pi_1$ on any $\overline{\mathbb F}_q$ point of $\Hilb$ is finite since, in local coordinates, $\pi_1$ just corresponds to the Frobenius on one of the coordinates which certainly has a finite orbit.
 This forces us to identify some of the $x_{i_j}$ which is contradictory to our assumption that the $x_i$ are distinct.

 We have thus shown that we can find two sequences $x_i,y_i \in C,D$ such that $x_i \neq x_j, y_i \neq y_j$ for $i\neq j$ and the $x_i$ are isogenous to the $y_i$ as required. \end{proof}

 We now prove Theorem \ref{thm: main density}, and therefore finish the proof of Theorem \ref{intromain}.